neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - Choose the mobile device on which you wish to hide the header.
 To successfully hide it on local and external browsing, it’s important to consider your phone as two separate devices with their own Browser ID, each needing to be identified in Browser Mod.

 ## Known Issues
-- There is no dark theme at the moment
 - If the native header is hidden, the lateral menu can't be accessed from the views.
 To access it again, press the 'dev' button located at the bottom of the screen.
 - Currently, the 'assist' icon located at the upper right of the dashboard isn't functional as the way to trigger this dialog keeps unclear for me.